What are the best Madrid neighborhoods for property investment?

 To answer this, you need to take careful stock of your budget and investment objectives.

-To help you, the Moving2Madrid team has incorporated my experience and created overviews of the most popular neighborhoods.
+To help you, the Moving2Madrid team has created overviews of the most popular neighborhoods.
 These summaries will help you discover the best neighborhoods in Madrid.

-The following lists of the best Madrid neighborhoods are ordered from the most to least expensive:
+The following are the best Madrid neighborhoods, ordered from the most to least expensive: